-Haunted Irish pubs from Dublin to Kerry, from Donegal to Galway, are sure to be a frightfest this Halloween as the night where the divide between the living and the dead brings ghouls and goblins out to mess with you feet and make you tumble as you step up off your bar stool and are completely responsible for putting a spell on you to make sure you spend a few more bob behind the counter.
+Haunted Irish pubs from Dublin to Kerry, from Donegal to Galway, are sure to be a fright fest this Halloween!
+Ghouls and goblins will be out to mess with your feet and make you tumble as you step up off your bar stool, and they might even be responsible for you spending a few extra bob behind the counter.
+The horror!

 If you want to add a little fright to your Halloween scoops this year, why not visit one of these top Irish haunted pubs.
 What’s better than a pint on Halloween with some ghosts?

 Renvyle House Hotel, Renvyle, County Galway

 Despite being burnt down by the IRA and then refurbished, the several ghosts of Renvyle House Hotel refuse to leave their old haunt here in Galway.

 The famed poet W.B.
 Yeats was witness to some strange happenings - doors moving by themselves, groans, and bed sheets and people being thrown out of their beds.
 And these ghosts have a touch of voyeurism as they’ve been spotted in the mirror by female guests who were undressing!

 This inn was named after Dame Alice Kyteler, known as ‘The Witch of Kilkenny' since this site was where her house once stood.
 After she outlived several wealthy husbands, accusations of wrongdoing and witchcraft arose.

 She beat the charges but Alice’s servant Petronella was burned at the stake.
 Some believe it is Petronella who now haunts the inn, while others believe it is Dame Alice herself.